Dick Fosbury: Athletic legacy and the dominance of the Flop

 At the next Olympics in 1972 at Munich, 28 of the 40 competitors used Fosbury's technique, although gold medalist Jüri Tarmak used the straddle technique.
+In the women's event, the winner Ulrike Meyfarth used Fosbury's technique.
 By 1980, 13 of the 16 Olympic finalists used it.
 Of the 36 Olympic medalists in the event from 1972 through 2000, 34 used "the Flop", making it the most popular technique in high jumping.

 Fosbury was inducted into the National Track and Field Hall of Fame in 1981.

 In 1988, Fosbury competed in the Masters Outdoor Nike World Games and taught at the jump clinic held during the meet.

 In 2013, Fosbury's high jump appeared in a Mazda commercial portraying "Game Changers" and, with Fosbury himself, in an ad for Wuaki TV.

-In 2015, Avicii released the music video for "Broken Arrows" (with lyrics by Zac Brown) that is loosely based on Fosbury's high-jumping story and personal life.
+In 2015, Swedish DJ and Producer Avicii released the music video for "Broken Arrows" (with lyrics by Zac Brown) that is loosely based on Fosbury's high-jumping story and personal life.

 In 2020, SuperWest Sports included Fosbury in its list of The Greatest Pac-12 Male Track and Field Athletes of All Time, naming him the best-ever at Oregon State University.

 Politics

 After the national anthem during his Olympic medal ceremony, Fosbury stated that he raised his fist in solidarity with the earlier civil rights protest at the games.
-After returning to university, Fosbury also stood up for a black football player who was removed from the Oregon State University team after refusing to shave his facial hair.
+After returning to Oregon State University, Fosbury also stood up for a black football player who was removed from the school team after refusing to shave his facial hair.

-In fall 2014, Fosbury ran as a Democrat for a seat in the Idaho House of Representatives against incumbent Republican Representative Steve Miller.
-Miller won the election.
+In fall 2014, Fosbury unsuccessfully ran as a Democrat for a seat in the Idaho House of Representatives against incumbent Republican Representative Steve Miller.

 In January 2019, Fosbury succeeded Larry Schoen as Blaine County Commissioner.